fabianbaumert/habitly/dev_guide.md

 ---

-Additional prompts for every Step below:
+Keep this in mind for every Step:
 - Just do the things mentioned in the steps. dont do something that i didnt mentioned - Just do the things mentioned in the steps and make them work.
-- when you write code make it as easy and as readable as possible.
+- when you write code make it as simple, easy and readable as possible.

 ---